 We are also on the verge of releasing the Acquia Dev Studio (ADS), a suite of tools that provides an opinionated (yet flexible) abstraction layer for the full stack of tools a modern Drupal 8 application will leverage.

 The ADS Command-Line Interface (CLI), currently in public beta, is a self-contained cross-platform package for building and deploying Drupal applications, including everything necessary to host and develop locally -- and subtle enforcement of Acquia's recommended best practices.
 With the ADS CLI, you can build version-controlled Drupal projects with baked-in tools in a few short minutes.

 The ADS CLI leverages Acquia BLT, another Acquia-driven innovation, to provide an automated layer for continuous integration workflows and the development of advanced Drupal projects.
 BLT saves setup and onboarding time while improving quality and collaboration through tried-and-true best practices.

-Finally, the ADS CLI automates all the steps required to create a Composer project, initialize a Git repository and define the origin remote, create and start a local Lando environment, and build and deploy the production codebase to Acquia Cloud, abstracting three tools and at least seven commands in the process.
+Finally, the ADS CLI automates all the steps required to create a Composer project, initialize a Git repository and define the origin remote, create and start a local Lando environment, and build and deploy the production codebase to Acquia Cloud Platform, abstracting three tools and at least seven commands in the process.
 In short, the ADS CLI manages your application’s deployment workflow so you don’t have to.

 Those familiar with Acquia will also know about some of our earlier innovations, such as Acquia Insight, which is available to all customers on Acquia Cloud.
 Insight leverages the Acquia Connector module to analyze your Drupal application and report back on any missed checks related to performance, security, or best practices.
 This functionality is an excellent example of how we take our day-to-day experiences troubleshooting and optimizing Drupal sites and converting that expertise into a suite of evolving tests any customer can leverage on new or existing applications.